Sexual Orientation Discrimination

 People who are or who are perceived to be LGBT can face many different forms of discrimination at work, including:

-- Not being hired because of their sexual orientation
+- Not being hired because of their sexual orientation or gender identity

 - Wrongful termination